Scripter17/url-cleaner/site/api.md

 A POST endpoint.

-- The `CleanConfig` is sent either in the `config` query parameter XOR the `X-Config` header.
+- The `CleanConfig` is sent in the `config` query parameter XOR the `X-Config` header.

+- The response body is a stream of result lines if and only if the response status is 200.

-- The body of the request and response (if successful) follow [the standard format](../format.md) with no additional guarantees.
+- The request and response are streamed in parallel with their bodies using implicit chunking.

-- If processing the request failed, a JSON encoded `CleanError` is returned instead.

-The maximum size of a body is set with the `--max-payload` CLI argument and exposed in the [`/info`](#info) endpoint under the `max_payload` field.

-By default this value is 25MiB.

 ### `/clean_ws`

 A WebSocket endpoint.

 - The `CleanConfig` is sent in the `config` query parameter.
-Unfortunately WebSocket doesn't support custom headers.

-- The body of each message follow [the standard format](../format.md) with no additional guarantees.

-In general, multiple tasks should be sent per message to reduce the overhead from using WebSockets.

-Responses are similarly bundled, with results preceeding long running tasks returned early to reduce latency.

-For example, while a message with tasks `A`, `B`, and `C` will usually return a message with results `A`, `B`, and `C`, if `B` is a redirect, it may instead return a message containing just `A` then a message containing `B` and `C`.
+ - WebSockets does not formally support custom request headers.
+Setting `X-Config` anyway *may* work but may break at any time.

+- The request and response messages are streamed in parallel using explicit chunking.